lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 Today, our sample outcome was also affected by our small sample size.
 This is due to the **Law of Large Numbers**, which essentially says the more data you get, the more accurate it is.
 In this case, because we have a small sample, we should be careful about making inferences or coming to conclusions about the overall population based on our sample data alone.

 # Bodacious.
-It's time to move on to a quick mathematical concept about Sample Proportions.
+It's time to move on to a quick concept about Sample Proportions and Normal Distribution.
 ## Question B.
 To help demonstrate the concept, we're given the following questions:
 > Suppose that the sample size n = 100 and the population proportion p = 0.95. <br />